本文へスキップ

 Research Details

-- Pathophysiology of cardiac diseases using iPS cells
+- Study of conesincki45 mutation using cardiomyocytes derived from patient iPS cells

 Faculty